hellarcore/electrum-hellar-server/HOWTO.md

 See the INSTALL file for more information about the configure and install commands.

-### Optional Step 5: Install Electrum Dash dependencies manually
+### Optional Step 5: Install Electrum Hellar dependencies manually

-Electrum Dash server depends on various standard Python libraries and leveldb.
+Electrum Hellar server depends on various standard Python libraries and leveldb.
 These will usually be installed by calling `python setup.py install` above.
 They can be also be installed with your package manager if you don't want to use the install routine.